HSF/hsf.github.io/what_are_WGs.md

 time to running the working group.
 More than 10% is great, but we recognise that people are busy with many other tasks.
 Less than 5% and the working group can fall into an inactive state.
 Conveners should meet at least once a month to plan.
-The HSF Coordination Group are always happy to attend to give feedback and suggestions.
+The HSF Coordination Group is always happy to attend to give feedback and suggestions.

 At least one of the working group conveners should attend the bi-weekly